-A spoof of Soap Operas of The '80s, this Mini Series follows the story of the Kensington family, and their struggle to survive in the cutthroat world of the raisin business.
+A spoof of the Prime Time Soaps of The '80s, this comedic Mini Series follows the story of the Kensington family, and their struggle to survive in the cutthroat world of the raisin business.
 But with all the scheming, backstabbing, twists and turns, it doesn't look good for them.
 But for the viewers, it's a hell of a good time.

 This show contains examples of:

 - Acme Products: Acme Toxic Waste is disposed of in the water supply.

 - Affectionate Parody: Particularly of shows like Dallas and Dynasty.

 - As Long as It Sounds Foreign: "These grapes taste like Fresno!"

 - Cat Fight: Parodied by having it be like a knock down bar brawl.

 - Cool Car: Averted.
 The cash strapped Kensingtons have a chauffeured The Brady Bunch era station wagon instead of a limo.
 However, such as it is, it seems to be in good working order, keeping it out of Alleged Car territory